Association for the Advancement of Artificial Intelligence: History

 The organization was founded in 1979 under the name "American Association for Artificial Intelligence" and changed its name in 2007 to "Association for the Advancement of Artificial Intelligence".
 It has in excess of 4,000 members worldwide.
 In its early history, the organization was presided over by notable figures in computer science such as Allen Newell, Edward Feigenbaum, Marvin Minsky and John McCarthy.
 Since July 2022, Francesca Rossi has been serving as president.
 She will serve as president until July 2024 when president-elect Stephen Smith will begin his term.

 Conferences and publications

 The AAAI provides many services to the Artificial Intelligence community.
 The AAAI sponsors many conferences and symposia each year as well as providing support to 14 journals in the field of artificial intelligence.
 AAAI produces a quarterly publication, AI Magazine, which seeks to publish significant new research and literature across the entire field of artificial intelligence and to help members to keep abreast of research outside their immediate specialties.
 The magazine has been published continuously since 1980.

-AAAI organises the "AAAI Conference on Artificial Intelligence", which is considered to be one of the top conferences in the field of artificial intelligence.
+AAAI organises the AAAI Conference on Artificial Intelligence, which is considered to be one of the top conferences in the field of artificial intelligence.
+Other conferences include AAAI/ACM Conference on AI, Ethics, and Society (AIES), Artificial Intelligence for Interactive Digital Entertainment (AIIDE), International AAAI Conference on Web and Social Media (ICWSM), Innovative Applications of Artificial Intelligence (IAAI), AAAI Conference on Human Computation and Crowdsourcing (HCOMP), AAAI Symposium on Educational Advances in Artificial Intelligence (EAAI), and Knowledge Discovery and Data Mining Conferences (KDD).